CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/extended-batch-expiry-evaluation.md

      AND T1."U_OperType" = '60'
     ```

-An example of the result of using this formula is presented in a screenshot below:
+An example result of this formula is shown below:

 ![Item Child Expiry Date](./media/extended-batch-expiry-evaluation/item-child-expiry-date.webp)

+---
+The Extended Batch Expiry Evaluation feature in SAP helps businesses optimize inventory control by ensuring batches are consumed within their shelf life.
+By leveraging Expiry Evaluation Templates and predefined expiry rules, organizations can enhance compliance, reduce waste, and maintain product integrity.
+Implementing automated alerts for expiry and inspection further streamlines quality control and ensures timely action.